Skip to main content

 Compliance Methodology

 Part L compliance under the FHS is demonstrated by comparing the proposed dwelling against a notional building of the same size and shape.
-Each compliance route uses its own notional building specification with different fabric values (see the notional building comparison table), but both are calibrated to achieve the same overall performance standard.
+The same notional building specification (see the notional building specification table) applies under both compliance routes; it is published in a format for each methodology.

 Two compliance routes are available during the transition: